Flexible working challenges and how to embed a great flex culture

 You need to support the involvement of your remote work in regular meetings, and use goal setting to connect their work to company objectives.
 But what’s just as important is to help build their social connections with colleagues.
 Whether it’s something nice like going out for a meal, or something fun like a day of paintball, social activities are great for getting your team to bond.

-A hybrid approach will affect the workplace itself
+A hybrid approach will challenge how we see the workplace

 Of all the hybrid working challenges, this is the one that’ll sneak up on you.
 Office culture has chugged along steadily over the past several decades.
 So it’s easy to think of it as being too monolithic to fail.
 But, with more employees wanting to work from home on a regular basis, even a hybrid approach could affect office life in some unforeseen ways.